-If running a SHOW SLAVE STATUS command on the replication server which is giving the error message reveals that SLAVE_IO_RUNNING and SLAVE_SQL_RUNNING both says Yes, then log in to Open Dental on another replication server and access the Replication Setup Window (Replication: Add Servers and Designate a Slave Monitor) to use the Clear button for the Replication Failure at Server_id (this field is not shown in the screen shot, because it only shows when a replication failure has occurred).
+If running a SHOW SLAVE STATUS command on the replication server which is giving the error message reveals that SLAVE_IO_RUNNING and SLAVE_SQL_RUNNING both says Yes, then log in to Open Dental on another replication server and access the Replication Setup Window (Replication Setup) to use the Clear button for the Replication Failure at Server_id (this field is not shown in the screen shot, because it only shows when a replication failure has occurred).
 When this issue occurs, it is because the replication problem has been resolved, but Open Dental is not aware that a fix has been implemented.
 Using the Clear button informs Open Dental that the issue has been resolved and allows users to access the server that was having issues.

 Problem: A replication failure is suspected, but the slave monitor does NOT send the message to the clients of the failed slave server.

 Check that the slave monitor is on and Open Dental is running.

 If none of these work, there is a chance your ibdata file was corrupted prior to performing these steps.

 This is the usual culprit.
 At a minimum, it must always be prefaced by DROP TABLE IF EXISTS mytable.
 This applies equally to temp tables that you may create.
 But even then, it's still dangerous because someone at another node might reference the same table at around the same time.

 Problem: Duplicate entry '0001-01-01 00:00:00' for key IndexAckTime.